Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Be cognizant of the weather, and plan accordingly.
 Bring layers in the chillier months, and plan ahead with a poncho in case of rain, or sunscreen on hot days, as many places inside the parks have no shade.

-We always recommend a battery pack for your phone, as well as a charging cord, because you will need access to the Disneyland app to get into the park, use Genie+, mobile order food, and more.
+We always recommend a battery pack for your phone, as well as a charging cord, because you will need access to the Disneyland app to get into the park, use Lightning Lane Multi Pass, mobile order food, and more.

-If staying onsite, bring an extra pair of sneakers.
+You may also want to bring an extra pair of sneakers.
 There will be A LOT of walking.
-If you’re staying onsite, the walk from the resorts is quite lengthy, as you will have to walk through Downtown Disney to the park gates.
-Rotating shoes is one of the best way to avoid blisters, particularly if your fee get wet during the day.
+If you’re staying onsite, you will have a bit of a walk from your resort hotel, as you will have to walk through Downtown Disney to the park gates.
+Rotating shoes is one of the best way to avoid blisters, particularly if your feet get wet during the day.

 Insider Tips for a Magical Experience at Disneyland